IyerS/sundareshiyer.github.io/_posts/2019-08-01-smb-grant-contest.md

 - Provided real-time insights to the marketing team, allowing for agile decision-making and strategy adjustments.
 - Identified key trends and patterns in user engagement, informing ongoing optimizations.

-[Quantitative Result Placeholder: e.g., "Increased average time on site by X% through data-driven UX improvements."]
+More than 2X the average time on FedEx website overall through suggestions to adding links to specific FedEx products and services.

 ### 4. A/B Testing and Experimentation